amazon-science/contrastive-controlled-mt/IWSLT2023/README.md

 ### Additional Resources

 We release a multilingual classifier trained to predict the formality of a text for the language pairs: EN-KO, EN-VI, EN-RU and EN-PT.
 We finetune [xlm-roberta-base](https://huggingface.co/xlm-roberta-base) model on human-written formal and informal text following the setup from [Briakou et al., EMNLP 2021](https://aclanthology.org/2021.emnlp-main.100.pdf).
-The model can be used as follows (after installing [transformers](https://pypi.org/project/transformers/) and [datasets](https://pypi.org/project/datasets/)):
+The model can be used as follows (after installing [transformers](https://pypi.org/project/transformers/)):

 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification, TextClassificationPipeline